 - Step 4: The SMS office will verify the completion of your submission once we have all necessary information and confirmation from all authors and will forward the submission into a blind peer review.

-- Step 5: Once the peer review is completed, you will be informed about the decision of the Program Review Committee regarding your submission in mid-April.
-Authors of accepted proposals will be expected to register to attend the conference by mid-May and present in-person at any time during the conference dates
+- Step 5: Once the peer review is completed, you will be informed about the decision of the Program Review Committee regarding your submission.
+Authors of accepted proposals will be expected to register to attend the conference by the specified deadline and present in-person at any time during the conference dates.
+Please see the conference timeline on the conference webpage for more information about specific dates and deadlines.

 A Paper Session is one of the proposal presentation session formats, and is composed of 3 - 4 proposals that are presented sequentially by their author(s).
 There is a short amount of time allotted for audience members to ask questions.